 Fund manager commentary

-As at 31 July 2013
+As at 31 October 2013

 The value of shares and the income from them is not guaranteed and can fall as well as rise due to stock market movements.
 Past performance is not a guide to future performance.
 When you sell your shares, you might get back less than you originally invested.
 If markets fall, gearing can magnify the negative impact on performance.
 Changes in rates of exchange may have an adverse effect on the value, price or income of investments.
 Emerging Markets, Unquoted Companies and Smaller companies carry a higher degree of risk and their value can be more sensitive to market movement; their shares may be less liquid and performance may be more volatile.
 The fund may invest in hedge funds or private equity funds which are not normally available to individual investors, exposing the fund to the performance, liquidity and valuation issues of these funds.
 Such funds typically have high minimum investment levels and may restrict or suspend redemptions or repayment to investors.
 The asset value of these shares and its prospects may be more difficult to assess.